Trump lashes out after Russia probe, cites 'treasonous' and 'evil' acts

 Attorney General William Barr, the top U.S. law enforcement official, on Sunday released a four-page summary of the findings of Mueller’s 22-month investigation that detailed Russian interference in the 2016 U.S. election, but said the special counsel had concluded that Trump’s campaign did not conspire with Moscow.

-Trump indicated that he wants new investigations, although he did not specify who would conduct the probes or who should be the target.
+Trump indicated that he wants new investigations, although he did not specify who would conduct them or who should be targeted.
+Trump in the past has called for investigations of Hillary Clinton, the Democratic candidate he defeated in 2016.

 “Those people will certainly be looked at.
-I’ve been looking at them for a long time,” he said.
+I’ve been looking at them for a long time,” he said in the Oval Office while sitting alongside visiting Israeli Prime Minister Benjamin Netanyahu.
 “And I’m saying, why haven’t they been looked at?
 They lied to Congress.
 Many of them.
 And you know who they are.

 “We can never let this happen to another president again.”

+The Mueller investigation had cast a cloud over the Republican Trump’s presidency but he has declared himself fully exonerated by Barr’s summary.

-Trump had repeatedly accused Mueller, a former director of the FBI, of running a “witch hunt” with a team of “thugs” and having conflicts of interest but when asked on Monday if Mueller had acted honorably, Trump said “yes.”
+Trump had repeatedly accused Mueller, a former FBI director, of running a “witch hunt” with a team of “thugs” and having conflicts of interest.
+But when asked on Monday if Mueller had acted honorably, Trump said, “Yes.”

-Senator Lindsey Graham, the Republican chairman of the Senate Judiciary Committee and a Trump ally, said he would ask Barr to appoint a special counsel to look into the origins of the Mueller probe.
+Senator Lindsey Graham, the Republican chairman of the Senate Judiciary Committee and a Trump ally, said he would ask Barr to appoint a special counsel to look into the origins of the Russia probe, which was first handled by the FBI and then by Mueller after the president fired the agency’s director, James Comey.

+Graham said it was time to look at the Clinton campaign and the origins of a Foreign Intelligence Surveillance Act (FISA) warrant for former Trump adviser Carter Page, which was based in part on information in a dossier compiled by Christopher Steele, a former British intelligence officer who co-founded a private intelligence firm.
+Republicans said the FBI failed to disclose that Steele was hired by a firm funded by Democrats to do opposition research on Trump’s business dealings.

 Mueller, who submitted his confidential report on his findings to Barr on Friday, neither accused Trump of obstruction of justice in trying to impede the investigation nor exonerated him of obstruction, according to the summary.
 Barr said he and Deputy Attorney General Rod Rosenstein, who appointed Mueller, concluded the investigation’s evidence “is not sufficient to establish that the president committed an obstruction-of-justice offense.”